Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - The class structure must be conceived to allow its easy maintenance and addition of new functionalities, considering the best practices of OO.
 - The development team must implement unit tests for all methods, except for methods that implement Input/Output operations.
+- The application must be easy to maintain and update.
+- The system must provide useful error messages and logs for debugging purposes.

 ## +